wing328/petstore-ruby/docs/StoreApi.md

 # **get_inventory_in_object**
 > Object get_inventory_in_object

-Fake endpoint to test arbitrary object return by &#39;Get inventory&#39;
+Fake endpoint to test arbitrary object return by 'Get inventory'

 Returns an arbitrary object which is actually a map of status codes to quantities